 Join scientific, business, or creative communities that organize competitive events

-Connect with professors or peers and offer to review papers
+Connect with professors or peers and offer to review papers or evaluate submissions

 USCIS looks for evidence that you are or have been a member of associations in your field that require outstanding achievements for admission.
 These associations must evaluate applicants based on merit, using a panel of recognized national or international experts.

-In some cases, basic membership may not meet the standard—especially if it’s open to anyone with a degree or who pays a fee.
+In some cases, basic membership may not meet the standard, especially if it's open to anyone with a degree or who pays a fee.
 However, advanced levels of membership, select committees, or being elevated to an advisory or leadership board within the organization can qualify, even if the general membership is less selective.

-This is not about being part of a general professional group—membership must be exclusive and merit-based, not just open to anyone with a degree or who pays a fee.
-It must also be your membership, not your company’s.
+This is not about being part of a general professional group.
+Membership must be exclusive and merit-based.
+It must also be your membership, not your company's.
 Being affiliated with an association simply because your employer is a member, or because your company belongs to an industry group, does not meet this requirement.

 Documentation you need